 The Ultimate Guide to Cooking with Kids

-Now that we’re at home more, that probably means we’re in the kitchen more!
-Have the kids come in to help with the cooking… and guess what?
-They’ll be learning at the same time!
-No worries, you’ve got this distance learning thing down.
+Kids in the kitchen means they’ll be learning life skills and academic skills at the same time!
 We rounded up some helpful tips, ways to incorporate subjects like reading, math, and science into cooking, and share some easy recipes for kids.
 Let’s get cookin!

 Helpful Tips & Tricks